yamin-shihab/study-notes/grade-7/english.md

     + Link an argument to a character or person that people admire or trust.
     + Appeal to emotion to build a strong case.
     + Share facts.
-    + Tell the reader if something is a fact or if it's your opinion.
+    + Tell the reader if something is a fact or if it's your opinion (or lie).
     + Use examples to help your reader see and feel what you're trying to communicate.
     + Show the link between ideas using words like "first", "second", "third", "if...then".
     + Write a strong ending by making a personal statement, predicting what could happen if your idea came true or summarizing your arguments.
 + The following are advertisement strategies:
-    + Bandwagon convinces people that if they aren't using a product they are missing out on something everyone else has.
+    + The bandwagon technique convinces people that if they aren't using a product, they're missing out on something everyone else has.
     + Celebrity endorsement connects the product to a famous person.
     + Repetition makes a product memorable by repeating the name over and over.
     + Promotions and rewards offers coupons and discounts to buy the product.
     + Facts, figures, and statistics make an advertisement look official and scientific to add credibility.
-    + One product is better than the other by comparing the product to another similar product made by a competitor.
+    + One product can be shown as better than another by comparing the product to another similar product made by a competitor.
     + Weasel words use words like "may", "might", "can", "virtually", "up to", "as much as", or "possibly" to appear clear but actually be vague.

 ## Visual Literacy